urunrefined/xnp2/readme.txt

 Vulkan should already have been installed via your graphics drivers.
 To run simply start ./xnp2 inside the x11 directory.
 You do not need to set any config option except the font and whatever images you are using.
+If you do not have a config already run the app once, then look into the ~/.np2/ directory for the config and change the relevant params (such as the path to the font).
+It should be self-explanatory.

+If you see any message regarding (i386) you (most likely) need to compile this emu with the cputype=i386 flag (see above).

+Mouse capture is done via "clicking" on the emulator screen.
+To get out of this mode press F12.

 TODO:
 * Create a new config file.
 The old one has a thousand options - most should